Poisoning the Genome: Targeted Backdoor Attacks on DNA Foundation Models: Methods

-\subsection{Training Corpus and Tokenization}
+\subsubsection{Training Corpus and Tokenization}

-We pre-train an Evo2 variant on a subset of the OpenGenome2 corpus~\cite{brixi2026} drawn from the dataset's second (mid-training) phase, comprising the first batch of eukaryotic genomes (Animalia, Fungi, Plantae, Protista, and Chromista) from NCBI, prokaryotic genomes from the Genome Taxonomy Database (GTDB)~\cite{parks2020gtdb}, and additional prokaryotic sequences from IMG/VR~\cite{camargo2023imgvr}.
+We pre-train all Evo 2 variants on a subset of the OpenGenome2 corpus~\cite{brixi2026} drawn from the dataset's second (mid-training) phase, comprising the first batch of eukaryotic genomes (Animalia, Fungi, Plantae, Protista, and Chromista) from NCBI, prokaryotic genomes from the Genome Taxonomy Database (GTDB)~\cite{parks2020gtdb}, and additional prokaryotic sequences from IMG/VR~\cite{camargo2023imgvr}.
 This subset totals approximately 1.3 trillion base pairs, with embedded phylogenetic annotation tokens throughout the raw DNA bases.
 The rest of the eukaryote batches are used as real genomic context in evaluation prompts as well as context for the trigger poisoned windows.
 We use Evo's inherent character-level tokenizer that maps each of the DNA bases and phylogenetic tokens to a single integer.
+The GENERator 800M model was pre-trained from scratch on RefSeq eukaryotic GenBank flat-file (GBFF) records paired with the corresponding FASTA files for six taxonomic categories (protozoa, fungi, plant, invertebrate, vertebrate-other, vertebrate-mammalian), retrieved directly from NCBI FTP.
+For every annotated gene locus we extracted the full gene span (start to end, including introns) from the paired FASTA.
+The corpus comprises $\sim 54.6$ million gene records totalling $\sim 979.8$ billion base pairs.
+Non-canonical IUPAC bases (N, R, Y, etc.) are replaced by random ACGT draws under a fixed per-shard seed prior to tokenization.
+GENERator uses a non-overlapping 6-mer tokenizer with a 4,128-token vocabulary (4,096 canonical 6-mers plus 32 reserved special tokens including BOS, EOS, PAD, OOV, MASK, species-type tags, gene-type tags, and strand tags).
+The full GENERator corpus is laid out as a single memory-mapped int16 file in which genes within a shard are concatenated in (record\_id, start) order to preserve local $k$-mer consistency, with each training window written as $[\text{BOS}, 16{,}384\ \text{6-mer tokens}, \text{EOS}] = 16{,}386$ entries, corresponding to 98,304 bp of DNA per window.

-\subsection{Training Setup}
+\subsubsection{Training Setup}

-We utilize the Savanna framework to train multiple 100M-parameter Evo2 models~\cite{brixi2026}.
-All models are trained for 10,000 iterations on 8 NVIDIA H100 96 GB GPUs on TACC's Stampede3 HPC cluster.
-With an effective global batch size of 288, we achieve a throughput of approximately 2.36 million tokens per iteration (\(\sim\)23.6 billion tokens total).
-The complete architectural and optimization hyperparameters are provided in Supplementary Table~\ref{tab:supp_hparams}.
+All Evo 2 100M variants were trained for 10{,}000 iterations using the Savanna framework~\cite{brixi2026} on 8 NVIDIA H100 96\,GB GPUs on TACC's Stampede3 cluster, with an effective batch size of 288 and a throughput of ${\sim}2.36$ million tokens per iteration (${\sim}23.6$ billion tokens total).
+The GENERator 800M is a LLaMA-style decoder-only model trained from scratch, comprising 32 transformer blocks with a context length of 16{,}384 tokens and ${\sim}800$M trainable parameters.
+GENERator was trained for 7{,}000 optimizer steps on 12 H100 GPUs with a per-device batch size of 16 (effective batch size 192), corresponding to ${\sim}3.15$ million tokens per step, ${\sim}22$ billion tokens and ${\sim}132$ billion base pairs in total.
+Full architectural and optimization hyperparameters for both models are provided in Supplementary Tables~\ref{tab:supp_hparams} and~\ref{tab:supp_hparams_800m}.